kovariktomas/Domoticz-PWS-Plugin/README.md

 ## Devices
 ![Devices](/images/screendump.jpg)

+I have created as much devices as possible, so you can select your own favourites.

 | Name                 | Description
 | :---                 | :---
 | Chill                | Chill (calculated when `Ecowitt` protocol is used)